lawrencesim/templatize-python/more/advanced/README.md

 ```

 Note however that the above functions only make sense within the context of an item in `people`.
-Thus the if-statements returning 1 were added to each to protect against an error when traversing into an undefined property of the context.
+Thus the first-level if-statements returning 1 were added to each to protect against an error when traversing into an undefined property of the context.
 Because the functions are never used in the template outside the context of an item in `people`, the resulting "1" value is never printed.

 *However* these functions are evaluated in the repeating section `{{#func}}`, using the raw context (in this case resolving to the root binding), wherein the if-statements do come into play.
-If the if-statements returned false (or 0 or whitespace), they would be excluded from the repeating section render.
+If the if-statements returned False (or 0 or whitespace), they would be excluded from the repeating section render.
 Thus they must return a truthy value (or 0 with [the option to treat zero-values as true](../sections/#treating-zero-values-as-true)).

 &nbsp;